arlobelshee/SimulatableApi/README.md

 SimulatableApi
 ==============

-Implements several simulators for common dependencies.
+Implements ports and adaptors (including simulators) for common dependencies.
 These abstractions make it easier to write highly-testable code.

-The main project page is at http://arlobelshee.github.com/SimulatableApi/.
-All the docs are on the project page.
+The project page is at http://arlobelshee.github.com/SimulatableApi/.
+It describes the abstractions used in this library and which simulators I currently intend to write.
+It also gives much more complete documentation for each completed simulator.

 The rest of this readme is just a teaser to let you know what's in the library.

 File System
 -----------

-This class represents a transactional view on a file system.
-Actually, it represents a transactional view on an arbitrary storage medium, and this is where the Simulator comes in.

-There are three ways to get a FileSystem.
-The first two, FileSystem.Real() and FileSystem.Simulated(), return a new view wrapped around some storage.
-The last, FileSystem.Clone() creates a view from another view.
-They share the same underlying storage, but each have their own change tracking and undo facilities.

-The first thing to notice from just the above is that this is not your typical files and directories API.
-There is a single instance that represents the entire file system; file and directory objects are bound to a file system, and all the instances related to a single file system share consistent state.</description>
+There is a port for a transactional stream store.
+It has two adaptors:

+ * Disk-backed
+ * Memory-backed

+This lets you easily code using stream I/O without caring where the stream is stored, even when you have to create streams or load streams from a path.